-It weighs at 22 pounds which is not easy to carry around, but it’s still lighter than machines like the Husqvarna 580BTS that weighs at approximately 26 pounds.
+It weighs 22 pounds which is not easy to carry around, but it’s still lighter than machines like the Husqvarna 580BTS that weigh at approximately 26 pounds.
 So it’s better than many others, but yet not a lightweight tool.

 However, as it’s mounted on a backpack, that means there’ll be more pressure on your neck rather than on your hand – which I believe is bearable.

 Nevertheless, it has enough cushioning done all over the required areas to at least give you the comfort you deserve.
 It has a cruise control feature so you won’t have to hold the throttle down all the time.
 And the speed is adjustable too.